russellballestrini/russell.ballestrini.net/content/2019-12-15-ideas-for-unlimited-home-computer-storage-capacity.rst

 12 drives should easily fit in a mid-range home NAS.
 That said, a mid-range home NAS holding 12 drives is a clunky machine for most home owners.

-It might be possible, but likely not practical without a support plan, in home repairs, and other maintenance and support.
+It might be possible, but likely not practical without a support plan, in home repairs, and on-going maintenance.

-It would likely require having home NAS specialist in every region to offer up white gloved support for anyone who would be willing to pay for it.
+It would likely require having a home NAS specialist in every region to offer up white gloved support for anyone who would be willing to pay for it.

 How could we make this even easier with today's tech?

-Well we could lower the quality again.
+We could lower the quality even more...

 Streaming 720P at 30fps you would need 36T per year or about 6 x 6TB drives for about $600 plus a NAS.

-So at this time, it seems we can only do 720P at 30fps in an economic fashion (regarding upfront capital and ongoing support and maintenance).
+So at this time, if seems practical and economical to stream 720P at 30fps every minute of the year.

+What would we need to build to make all this data useful?

+Well we would need a way to index all this footage, and likely edit out useless footage.

+We would need at least two headcams with wifi sync, so that we could have one charging while we use the other.

+We would need software to sync the footage to the NAS, like ``syncthing``.

+Besides that, all we need is some software to host the videos, edit, and index them to be searchable.